0xB0C5/d-bass/README.md

 The first time your IRQ handler is called must be after `dbass_update` is called.
 (This is why you want to call `dbass_update` as soon as possible after VBlank.)

+Currently, D-Bass takes some time to measure the synchronization between NMI and IRQ.
+This means your custom IRQs will be called at slightly the wrong times for the first up to 36 frames.

 Feature Roadmap
 ===============

 - Support user NMI handler.
-- Call `dbass_update` automatically.
-- Support dynamic user IRQ count.
+- Better way to enable/disable that plays more nicely with enabling/disabling PPU NMIs.
+- Add a way to measure sync directly rather than relying entirely on dynamic corrections.
 - Faster no-audio mode for projects that only need IRQs.
 - Faster no-IRQ mode for projects that only need audio.
+- Support dynamic user IRQ count.
 - Support faster coarsely-timed user IRQs.
+- Call `dbass_update` automatically from IRQs.
 - Support IRQ-driven DMA-conflict-free controller reading.
 - HQ audio mode for higher pitches at the expense of CPU.
 - Support other waveforms: M-shaped waves and/or fixed-pattern waves.